kapouer/domt/README.md

 * esc: encodeURIComponent
 * unesc: decodeURIComponent
 * json: JSON.stringify(val)
+* empty: promote undefined to null, and null to '', useful for attribute removal upon undefined value.

 Note that escaping xml entities is usually not needed because we use the DOM methods and they do the conversions for us.